You can become heroes tomorrow, Arthur tells Pak players

 Arthur pointed out that despite the presence of the aging duo of Shoaib Malik and Mohammad Hafeez, Pakistan are the youngest team in the World Cup.

-“We're the youngest team.
-We've got two 38-year-olds on our squad, and we're still the youngest team by a couple of years in this competition, and I just think that goes and bears so well for Pakistan cricket going forward because there's some outstanding young players in that dressing room who just need to be encouraged and will progress into some very, very fine international cricketers.”
+“We’re the youngest team.
+We’ve got two 38-year-olds on our squad, and we’re still the youngest team by a couple of years in this competition, and I just think that goes and bears so well for Pakistan cricket going forward.”

-Just like Taunton, Manchester could be wet and cold on Sunday but Arthur is of the view that the wicket is totally different.